 How TitanHQ Can Help Improve Email Security

 Several security awareness training firms have made resources available to businesses free of charge during the COVID-19 crisis to help them train the workforce, such as the SANS Institute.
 Take advantage of these resources and push them out to your workforce.
 If you are a small SMB, you may also be able to get access to free phishing simulation emails to test the workforce and reinforce training.

-TitanHQ can’t help you with your cybersecurity awareness training but we can help by ensuring employees have to deal with fewer threats by protecting against email and web-based attacks.
+TitanHQ can’t help you with your remote worker cybersecurity awareness training, but we can help by ensuring employees have to deal with fewer threats by protecting against email and web-based attacks.

 SpamTitan is an advanced and powerful cloud-based email security solution that will protect remote workers from phishing, spear phishing, malware, virus, and ransomware attacks by blocking attacks at source and preventing the threats from reaching inboxes.
 SpamTitan features dual anti-virus engines to protect against known malware threats and sandboxing to block unknown (zero-day) malware threats.
 SpamTitan incorporate several real-time threat intelligence feeds to block current and emerging phishing attacks and machine learning technology detects and blocks previously unseen phishing threats.
 SpamTitan has been developed to work seamlessly with Office 365 to allow businesses to create layered defenses, augmenting Microsoft’s protections and adding advanced threat detection and blocking capabilities.